rednafi/rednafi.com/content/go/strategy_pattern.md

 and pass that as an argument.
 The `display` function will happily accept any formatter as long as the strategy class satisfies the `MessageFormatter` interface.

-Same thing can be achived in a more functional[^4] manner as well and we'll leverage that in the Go example.
+Same thing can be achived in a more functional[^4] manner as well and we'll see that in the Go example.

 But Ruby is still primarily an OO language and it has classes.
 How'd you model the same solution in a language like Go where there's no concept of a class or explicit interface implementation?
-This wasn't clear to me from the get-go until I started playing with the language a little more and digging through OSS codebase with GitHub code search.
+This wasn't clear to me from the get-go until I started playing with the language a little more and digging through some OSS codebases.

 Turns out, in Go, you can do the same thing using interfaces and custom types, and with even fewer lines of code.
 Here's how: